-61. Notwithstanding this Part, the Governor may, in writing under his hand, issue a permit for the landing of any person to the Islands, and such person shall be admitted accordingly upon such terms as may be specified in the said permit.
+63. Notwithstanding anything contained in this Part, the Governor may issue a permit for the landing of any person to the Islands, and such person shall be admitted accordingly upon such terms as may be specified in the said permit.